allebone/help.omni.af.mil/docs/PEX/Ops.md

 **Determine Risk**

 1. View the Sortie Risk display.
 At this point, the white horizontal bar\(s\) show Total Risk based on Sortie Type and crewmember Personnel Experience.
-2. Select a sortie \(the selected sortie is bordered in yel ow\), and view the scheduled crewmembers in the Crew Stress grid.
+2. Select a sortie \(the selected sortie is bordered in yellow\), and view the scheduled crewmembers in the Crew Stress grid.
 3. In the Risk Conditions grid, select all applicable conditions affecting the sortie, for example, Ceiling and Icing.
 4. In the Crew Stress grid, adjust the stress level for each crewmember.
 5. The Sortie Risk display bar now shows the accumulated Total Risk and required approval authority level \(by color\) as configured in Setup.
 Switch between Raw and Weighted in the Setup tab > Risk Graph Display.